AlanThinks/alanthinks/README.md

 - 📈 Drove startup growth from initial clients to over $1M annual revenue within 2.5 years achieving over 10x growth.
 - 🛠️ Expert in aligning **customer experience with market insights** and driving strategic roadmaps.
 - 🌍 Managed **international teams** across 3 continents, ensuring agile delivery and efficiency.
-- 🎓 Back in school pursuing a **B.S. in Applied Artificial Intelligence**, from Miami Dade College (GPA: 4.0, In Progress)
 - ⚛️ Training heavily in **Quantum Computing** primarily using IBM's [@Qiskit](https://github.com/qiskit), always looking for new projects to collaborate on 💡
 - ⚙️ Former Chief of Product Management at [@CobuildLab](https://github.com/cobuildlab)